andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

       </span>

       <p style="margin-top: 0.6em;">
-        I gave a talk on my <a href="https://arxiv.org/abs/1909.00719" target="_blank" rel="noopener noreferrer"><span class="small-caps">n</span>eur<span class="small-caps">ips</span> 2020 paper</a> on approximate inference in Bayesian neural networks, with an accompanying talk by <a href="https://sebastianfarquhar.com/" target="_blank" rel="noopener noreferrer">Sebastian Farquhar</a> of the University of Oxford.
+        I gave a talk on my <a href="https://arxiv.org/abs/1909.00719" target="_blank" rel="noopener noreferrer"><span class="small-caps" style="margin-right:-0.05em;">n</span>eur<span class="small-caps" style="margin-left: 0.03em;">ips</span> 2020 paper</a> on approximate inference in Bayesian neural networks, with an accompanying talk by <a href="https://sebastianfarquhar.com/" target="_blank" rel="noopener noreferrer">Sebastian Farquhar</a> of the University of Oxford.
 Our talks present different perspectives on the effectiveness of the mean-field approximation in these models.
 View the <a href="../files/BNNs_talk.pdf" target="_blank">slides</a>.
       </p>
     </div>
   </div>